 Bell peppers are everywhere, of course, but that doesn’t mean that trying an alternative from time to time isn’t worth the culinary adventure!
-Whether you’re looking for an alternative to the grassy bright flavor of the bell or you’re simply ready to explore peppers with a little more oomph, there are many options on the low-end of the pepper scale that make excellent alternatives to bell peppers.
+Whether you’re looking for an alternative to the grassy bright flavor of the bell or you’re simply ready to explore peppers with a little more oomph, there are many options on the low end of the Scoville scale that make excellent alternatives to bell peppers.

 Note: We explore chili pepper substitutions here, not alternative non-pepper vegetables for a recipe.
 Vegetable substitutions are highly dependent on the recipe at hand.
-Only context will tell whether a tomato, grassy leaf, or broccoli (to name a few) would be the best bell pepper substitute outside of the Capsicum genus.
+Only context will tell whether tomatoes, grassy leaves, cabbage, bok choy, shallots, onions, or broccoli (to name a few) would be the best bell pepper substitute outside of the Capsicum genus.
 But chili pepper substitutions can work more often than not.

 Your best bet: Poblano pepper

 This is about as big of a bell pepper substitute slam dunk as you can get.
 Poblano chilies share many similar physical qualities to bell peppers.
-They have thick meaty walls and large cavities, making them excellent – like bells – for stuffing.
+They have thick meaty walls and large cavities, making them excellent for stuffing, just like bell peppers.
 Plus, poblanos are becoming easier and easier to find.
-Many supermarkets now carry poblano peppers right next to the bells in the fresh produce section.
+Many supermarkets now carry poblano peppers next to the bells in the fresh produce section.

 Two other great fresh chili choices: Anaheim or cubanelle chilies

 Both of these chilies tend to be sweeter than the poblano.
 So if you’re looking for an alternative to red bells (or another color other than green), the Anaheim and cubanelle peppers can both work.
 They both have relatively thick walls (Anaheims are a little thicker) and a large cavity, too.
-If you’re looking for an alternative to the bell to act as a frying pepper, opt for the cubanelle.
-It’s also known as the Italian frying pepper as it’s built perfectly for the role.
+If you’re looking for a replacement for the bell to act like a frying pepper, opt for the cubanelle.
+It’s also known as the Italian frying pepper, as it’s built perfectly for the role.

 Want more heat?
 Jalapeño pepper

 This is a jump up the pepper scale, no doubt.
-Jalapeño peppers fall into the low-end of medium heat chilies, so be ready for the spice.
-But beyond the spice difference, there’s a lot of similarities.
-While they are obviously different sizes, jalapeños have thick walls, too, that make it great for stuffed pepper recipes.
+Jalapeño peppers fall into the low end of medium-heat chilies, so be ready for the spice.
+But beyond the spice difference, there are a lot of similarities.
+While they are different sizes, jalapeños have thick walls, making them great for stuffed pepper recipes.
 And the flavor shares a comparable grassy brightness when the jalapeño is green in color.
 They work quite well, too, with everything from sauces to stews.
 And they are tasty pizza topping.

 And then there’s the color consideration.
 For those into culinary aesthetics, opting for a different color completely may not be an option for the dishes you are making.
 Sure it can work in salads easily, but more complex recipes can have color clashes.
 You may want to consider your other ingredients and the overall look before going red or yellow when the recipe calls for green.